 *** / Amazon Image - B+

-Everything cool about the 70s waits for us in the depths of this Mexican-Italian co-production from the semi-great Rene Cardona.
-Made at the height of the craze for all things Bermuda Triangle, we get a recreation (via stock footage) of the infamous five vanished torpedo bombers out of Fort Lauderdale, counterbalanced by a litany of 70s-style terrors aboard a medium-sized vintage yacht, carrying deep Atlantis-seeker John Huston, and his extended family along for a five week cruise.
-There's a killer vintage doll eviscerating a swarm of attack parrots with her teeth, weird radio signals (lifted from Forbidden Planet), mysterious accidents, ghost ships, and lots of old sea monster... etchings... floating face down in the waves.
-Ever-bearded Hugo Stiglitz is the captain.
-Claudine Thunderball Auger, is the bitter wife of drunken doctor (Carlos East) who murdered a child on the operating room.
-Huston's older daughter (Gloria Guidais) is a four-alarm babe.
+Everything cool about the 70s but became waterlogged waits for us in the depths of this Mexican-Italian co-production from the hack supreme, Rene Cardona.
+Made at the height of the craze for all things Bermuda Triangle (the 70s had a lot of crazes), we get a recreation (via stock footage) of the infamous five vanished torpedo bombers out of Fort Lauderdale, counterbalanced by a litany of 70s-style terrors aboard a medium-sized vintage yacht, carrying deep Atlantis-seeker John Huston and his extended family along for a five-week cruise.
+Dubbed with a terribly flat brazen hollow amateurish boom, the ever-bearded Hugo Stiglitz is the humorless captain.
+Claudine Thunderball Auger is the bitter wife of drunken doctor (Carlos East) who murdered a child in the operating room and has been a bad drunk ever since.
+Huston's older daughter (Gloria Guidais) is the four-alarm blonde babe whose gorgeous legs wind up crushed underneath an Atlantean pillar.
+A bonnet-wearing 18th-century doll-- scooped out of the ocean and passed undried to Huston's daughter--eviscerates a swarm of attack parrots with her teeth.
+Weird radio signals (lifted from Forbidden Planet), mysterious accidents, ghost ships, and lots of old sea monster... etchings... floating face down in the waves.
 The doll tells the kid the order in which everyone on the boat will die, and drinks the blood of the ship's cook, whose jagged death is blamed on falling ketchup bottles.
-Meta shit like that and the sea monster etchings leave us much to ponder!
 The captain yells at the engine room guy when he blames it on the doll.
-The captain's answer to every question about what's going on is "I don't know, Alan...
+But later confesses "I don't know, Alan...
 I don't know."
+Twice!

-Part of a cornucopia of late-70s films--including recently-reviewed and loved by this site, Bermuda Depths (also 1978), triggered by the immensely popular Leonard Nimoy-hosted TV show In Search Of...,(which covered the Triangle a year prior), and with a memorable albeit familiar Stevio Cipriani mishmash synth score, this Triangle is a never dull uniquely-70s mix of spooky folklore, bitchy histrionics, a few terribly gloomy self-defeating drunken rambles, a former Bond girl hiding in a terrible orange and tie-dyed caftan and dour expression, creative boat-related deaths, a young spooky blonde girl with eerie premonitions, her ghostly devil vampire doll, a parrot attack, and strange-but-true events (there really was a Black Whale III that disappeared in the Triangle!
-Cue the theremin and howling ocean winds).
+Part of a cornucopia of late-70s films--including recently-reviewed and loved by this site, Bermuda Depths (also 1978), triggered by the immensely popular Leonard Nimoy-hosted TV show In Search Of...,(which covered the Triangle a year prior), and with a memorably spooky-- albeit familiar--Stevio Cipriani synth score, this Triangle is a never dull uniquely-70s mix of spooky folklore, terribly flat dubbing (Huston lends his own voice though), bitchy histrionics, a few terribly gloomy self-defeating drunken rambles, a former Bond girl hiding in a terrible orange and tie-dyed caftan (was she pregnant?), creative boat-related deaths, and strange-but-true events (there really was a Black Whale III that disappeared in the Triangle!)
+Cue the theremin and howling ocean winds.

-The Visitor-- it triumphs in the end through giving us a vivid sense of who and where and why aboard the Black Whale III, and in sheer abundance of weird happenings: hurricanes, fog, mysterious crashing of Atlantis (which destroys Gloria Guidais' gorgeous legs, prompting the cowardly alcoholic doctor into a professional crisis), the cook is locked in a freezer by the young daughter (and later killed by her vampiric devil doll), and the hottie eldest daughter; the sea changing colors, Mr. Marvin falling overboard; and a mysterious magnetic force that almost capsizes the boat while they try to answer the SOS from a ship lost at sea for over a decade (a lengthy nighttime sequence full of odd boat tilting and magnetic disturbance).
+The Visitor-- it triumphs in sheer abundance of ocean riches: hurricanes, fog, mysterious crashing of Atlantis (which destroys Gloria Guidais' gorgeous legs, the sea changing colors, Mr. Marvin falling overboard; and a mysterious magnetic force that almost capsizes the boat while they try to answer the SOS from a ship lost at sea for over a decade.
 What else do you need?
-The doll's close-ups are occasionally those of a Linda Blair-alike stand-in (Nailea Norvind).
-If not for the shark killing I'd watch it every day.
-There's even a point when the Captain says "I don't know, Alan," without repeating "I don't know" after a pregnant pause.
-But then he does say "I don't... know" again and all is right with the world.
+The doll's close-ups are occasionally those of a Linda Blair-alike stand-in (Nailea Norvind) just to sweep the category.
+If not for the shark killing and a moment of alcohol abuse (when Auger throws away a half-full drink), and the flat, terrible dialogue and acting, I'd watch it every day.
+When dubbing is this bad it becomes a kind of high art and Cipriano's mismatch hack-o-matic score is its own sort of boomy sublime.

 EYE IN THE LABYRINTH